 As retail slows and new brands emerge, nobody should be surprised that the resulting industry growth is shifting online.
-For beauty brands, the same trend can be seen, which is backed by a Fung Global Retail and Tech study that was produced in 2015.
-According to their study the beauty industry saw just under an 8 percent or $6.2 billion of the beauty industry’s sales done online.
+For beauty companies, the same trend can be seen.
+According to Internet Retailer, the online beauty category grew web sales by 23.6% in 2017, outpacing the overall ecommerce growth rate.

-By comparison, the cosmetics industry, while growing slowly on a global level, is set to increase by 4.3 percent or reach just under $430 billion by 2022.
-Over the next few years beauty and cosmetic brands will grow even more rapidly online, but beyond an increase in competition, they too will have their own unique set of industry challenges to face.
-A decade ago brands could get by with a simple site that allows consumers to purchase products at a great price; however, the world is now more informed and connected than ever before.
+By comparison, the beauty and cosmetics industry as a whole, while growing slowly on a global level, is set to increase by 62 percent or reach just under $863 billion by 2024.
+The industry is currently worth a whopping $532 billion.
+Over the next few years beauty and cosmetics brands will grow even more rapidly online, but beyond an increase in competition, they too will have their own unique set of industry challenges to face.
+A decade ago brands could get by with a simple site that allows consumers to purchase products at a great price; however, consumers are now more informed and connected than ever before.

 Customers More Connected, Informed